Chocolate Pecan Squares

-Pecans treat in the yesteryears used to be a huge hit during the holidays because there were in season.
-Sold in abundance and quite affordable, unlike the rest of the year.
-But nowadays, we get pecans throughout the year, so you can enjoy adding pecans to your treats any time of the year.
+Pecan treats used to be a huge hit during the holidays because pecans were in season.
+Unlike the rest of the year, they are sold in abundance and are relatively affordable.
+But nowadays, we get pecans year-round, so you can enjoy adding them to your treats any time.

 Ingredients and substitutes

-- Nuts - I'm using Pecans, and yet, if you don't care for pecans, go ahead and use your favorite nuts.
-Hazelnuts, macadamia nuts, cashews, walnuts they all work great.
+- Nuts—I’m using Pecans, but if you don’t care for pecans, go ahead and use your favorite nuts.
+Hazelnuts, macadamia nuts, cashews, and walnuts all work great.

-- Brown sugar - In the crust, I've used light brown sugar while in the topping I've used dark browns sugar.
-We want the crust to be soft but also crisp like a biscuit.
+- Brown sugar—I used light brown sugar in the crust and dark brown sugar in the topping.
+We want the crust to be soft but also crisp, like a biscuit.

-- Dark brown sugar - This is what gives the topping that butterscotch taste.
-That rich goody and strong flavor of molasses you get in butterscotch.
+- Dark brown sugar – This is what gives the topping that butterscotch taste.
+That rich, goody, and strong molasses flavor you get in butterscotch.

-- Light corn syrup - The main purpose of this in caramel and butterscotch sauces is usually to prevent crystallization.
-If you don't have it, you can replace it with honey.
+- Light corn syrup – The primary purpose of this in caramel and butterscotch sauces is usually to prevent crystallization.
+If you don’t have it, you can replace it with honey.

 - Line with parchment paper a 13 x 9 rectangular baking pan (or 9 x 9-inch square pan)